Skip to content

 Wolverine: X-Man, Avengers, Teacher…

 After the event of Messiah Complex, a new X-Force strike team was validated by Cyclops with Wolverine as the leader.
-The other members are Archangel, X-23, but also Warpath, Wolfsbane, Elixir, Domino, and Vanisher.
+The other members are Archangel, X-23, Warpath, Wolfsbane, Elixir, Domino, and Vanisher.

-Alert Event!
-Cyclops asked the United Nations to put an end to the Sentinel programs.
-Things don’t turn out the way he expected.
-The result:
+When Cyclops asked the United Nations to put an end to the Sentinel programs, things didn’t turn out the way he expected.
+It caused a… Schism.

 Wolverine and the X-Men

-Wolverine and The X-Men starts here.
 During the crossover X-Men: Regenesis, Wolverine left Utopia with a group of X-Men and students.
 They moved back to Westchester, New York, where they founded the Jean Grey School for Higher Learning.
 Now Wolverine is the headmaster!
+Jason Aaron writes Wolverine and the X-Men, with artist Chris Bachalo.

-Event Alert!
 With the return of the Phoenix Force, everybody thinks it’s in Hope Summers.
 As a result, it’s Avengers Vs. X-Men.
 After that, we will jump to Marvel Now.
-To find the full reading order of the event, follow the link.
-The simpler version follows:
+You can check out our Avengers vs. X-Men Reading Order, or simply read the two following books.

-Event Alert!
-Age of Ultron: For years, the Marvel Universe has lived in fear that the artificial intelligence known as Ultron would one day evolve to fulfill its greatest desire: to wipe out all organic life and take over the Earth.
+For years, the Marvel Universe has lived in fear that the artificial intelligence known as Ultron would one day evolve to fulfill its greatest desire: to wipe out all organic life and take over the Earth.
 That day has arrived!
-The reading order is here.
+Wolverine ends up playing a notable part in this event.
+Check out our Age of Ultron Reading Order to learn how to navigate the crossover.

 The Death of Wolverine

-Death of Wolverine!
 The man called Logan is no stranger to death.
-Now, at the end of a long and violent life, he faces his own date with the reaper – but you can be sure Wolverine will go out fighting!
-The impact of his demise will be felt far and wide – as X-23, Daken, Sabretooth, Mystique, and Lady Deathstrike continue to shape Logan’s legacy.
+Now, at the end of a long and violent life, he faces his own date with the reaper, but you can be sure Wolverine will go out fighting!
+Written by Charles Soule with art by Steve McNiven, this story deals with the impact of his demise, which will be felt far and wide as X-23, Daken, Sabretooth, Mystique, and Lady Deathstrike, as they continue to shape Logan’s legacy.
 But who are the latest subjects of the revamped Weapon X program?
 For more information, go to our Death of Wolverine Reading Order.

 As All-New, All-Different Marvel started, Wolverine was no more.
 X-23 became Wolverine and got a solo series, as Old Man Logan did.
 So we jump to the Marvel Fresh Start era.
-Then, Wolverine made his return with the storyline Hunt For Wolverine.
-See Hunt for Wolverine Reading Order for more information.
+Then, Wolverine made his return with the storyline Hunt for Wolverine, from Charles Soule and David Marquez, and Return of Wolverine by Soule, Steve McNiven, and Declan Shalvey.
+For more information about that event, go check out our Hunt for Wolverine Reading Order.

 Wolverine: The Krakoa Era